raylillywhite/raylillywhitehtblog/source/_posts/2013-02-18-the-nitty-gritty-of-ios-internationalization-and-localization.markdown

 date: 2013-02-18 22:30
 comments: true
 categories:
-published: false
 ---

-The best way to prevent hating your job is to use the Apple provided localization tools from day one, even if you have no plans to localize your app.
+The best way to prevent hating your job when your company grows is to use the Apple provided localization tools from day one, even if you have no plans to localize your app.
+Maybe it's not the best way, but it's certainly required.
 From day one you should be using:

-* NSLocalizedString
+* `NSLocalizedString`
-* NSDateFormatter
+* `NSDateFormatter`
-* NSNumberFormatter
+* `NSNumberFormatter`
 * `[[NSLocale currentLocale] objectForKey:NSLocaleUsesMetricSystem]`

 From day one, you should not be:

 * Pluralizing by adding an 's' (Safe yourself some trouble and use separate localized strings for plural and singular nouns)
 * Using magic numbers to set static sizes for views (specifically views with text)
 * Using '$' or other currency symbols in string formats